-Implement innovative bird data gathering techniques or technologies: Increase the quality or quantity of bird population data that can be used to inform current and future habitat management decisions.
+Conduct identified priority research or monitoring: Increase the quality or quantity of bird population data that can be used to inform current and future habitat management decisions.
 Data should be useful at specific sites or in assessing bird use of habitats across breeding, wintering, or stopover ranges.
-Key data gaps can be found in the following report: Full Annual Cycle Conservation Strategy.
+Key information and knowledge gaps of interest can be found in the following report: Full Annual Cycle Conservation Strategy.